 Eligible submissions are limited to the first book published by a single author, and to books published in English.
 The subject matter of submissions must pertain to one or more of the disciplines associated with intellectual history and the history of ideas broadly conceived: viz., history (including the histories of the various arts and sciences); philosophy (including the philosophy of science, aesthetics, and other fields); political thought; the social sciences (including anthropology, economics, political science, and sociology); and literature (including literary criticism, history and theory).

 No translations or collections of essays will be considered.
 The judges will favor publications displaying sound scholarship, original conceptualization, and significant chronological and interdisciplinary scope.

-Submissions are accepted directly from publishers or directly from authors.
-The deadline to submit books published in 2020 is March 1, 2021.
-Please send three copies of each book you wish to submit for consideration to the JHI office at the address below:
+Submissions (three copies of each nominated book) are accepted directly from publishers or directly from authors.
+The deadline to submit books published in 2022 is March 1, 2023.

 For a list of the Morris D. Forkosch prize winners click here.